Improving Optical Photo-z Constraints for Dusty Star-forming Galaxies Using Submillimeter-based Priors: Photometric redshift fitting in FIR/submm bands

 A key difference between this work and \citet{Aretxaga2003} is that we do not include any priors based on the expected redshift distribution for a given survey catalog.
 This is achieved in \citet{Aretxaga2003} by incorporating a range of SED templates and an empirical model for the evolution of the luminosity function in the context of the expanding Universe.
 Simulated galaxies are randomly drawn from this model with the appropriate survey parameters (such as flux limits at particular wavelengths) for comparison with observations of real galaxies selected in the same way.
 The posterior redshift PDF of a real galaxy is then derived from the redshifts of simulated galaxies with similar observed flux densities and colors.
-Redshifts with few (or no) galaxies in the simulated catalogue will thus be heavily down-weighted.
+Redshifts with few (or no) galaxies in the simulated catalog will thus be heavily down-weighted.
 Such priors (if well-characterized) have the potential to yield estimates with narrower distributions (particularly for submillimeter surveys considered in isolation).
-Instead, our method simply assigns a greater weight to redshift estimates if the implied rest-frame luminosity and temperature are plausible.
-While this approach uses less information (and may therefore yield broader distributions), we believe it provides sufficient constraining power to reject catastrophic failures from otherwise optical and NIR-based photometric redshifts, as we will show.
-In future, as we obtain more information on the evolving luminosity function, we could add redshift priors.
+Instead, our method simply assigns a greater weight to redshift estimates by applying a Gaussian prior on the temperature given the luminosity, ensuring that the implied rest-frame luminosity and temperature are physically consistent.
+Although this approach uses less information (and may therefore yield broader distributions), we believe it provides sufficient constraining power to reject catastrophic failures from otherwise optical and NIR-based photometric redshifts, as we will show.
+In the future, as we obtain more information on the evolving luminosity function, we could add redshift priors.

-To summarize, we use the three SPIRE photometric points to estimate two observed parameters, namely the peak frequency and amplitude, and then relate them to intrinsic quantities $T_\textrm{em}$ and $z$ using the luminosity-temperature relation, and include an additional marginalization over the amplitude of this relation.
+To summarize, we used the three SPIRE photometric points to estimate two observed parameters, namely the peak frequency and amplitude, and then relate them to intrinsic quantities $T_\textrm{em}$ and $z$ using the luminosity-temperature relation and include an additional marginalization over the amplitude of this relation.